cedaro/grunt-wp-i18n/README.md

     makepot: {
         target: {
             options: {
                 cwd: '',              // Directory of files to internationalize.
                 domainPath: '',       // Where to save the POT file.
                 exclude: [],          // List of files or directories to ignore.
                 i18nToolsPath: '',    // Path to the i18n tools directory.
                 mainFile: '',         // Main project file.
                 potFilename: '',      // Name of the POT file.
                 processPot: null,     // A callback function for manipulating the POT file.
-                type: 'wp-plugin'  // Type of project (wp-plugin or wp-theme).
+                type: 'wp-plugin',    // Type of project (wp-plugin or wp-theme).
+                updateTimestamp: true // Whether the POT-Creation-Date should be updated without other changes.
             }
         }
     }